udexon/GOEHDOM/Homoiconicity.md

 #### Homoiconic Transformation

+[Dijkstra's Shunting Yard Algorithm (DSYA)](https://en.wikipedia.org/wiki/Shunting-yard_algorithm) might be regarded as the common ancestor of subsequent programming languages.
+It was central to the design of ALGOL, which influenced all other modern programming languages.

+Although the Forth programming language has been implemented in many host Programming Languages in the past, I believe I was the first to coin the term ***Inverse Shunting Yard Algorithm (ISYA)*** as a generalization of *translating reverse Polish notation into a host (high level, "third generation") programming language,* which is effectively the inverse of Dijkstra's now legendary Shunting Yard Algorithm (DSYA).
+In summary, the steps include parsing a list of tokens in the Reverse Polish Notation, pushing non-function tokens on to the stack, and executing a function upon reading a function token.

+We would like to introduce the term "homoiconic transformation" to refer to process of transforming non-homoiconic code into homoiconic form, involving the use DYSA and ISYA.

+As we are able to represent all known code in RPN, we may attempt to build a hierarchy of code, starting from the most primitive assignment operation to the most complex numerical functions.
+We will be able to construct functions that compose functions using primitive functions, based on the homoiconic properties of RPN.

 Homoiconic transformation: transform non homoiconic code into homoiconic form.

 :: Focus on this as theoretical basis of code transformation to convince readers.